qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

 different backends means that the program representation facilitates that further compilation steps can largely eliminate constructs that are not supported by the backend.
-This targeting process to meet backend requirements compiles QIR into a QIR profile.
+This targeting process to meet backend requirements compiles QIR into a form that is compatible with a QIR profile.
 It may result in a compilation failure if certain constructs are not supported by the backend and cannot reasonably be eliminated/replaced as part of targeting.
 For example, suppose the targeted backend requires measurements to be performed only as a final instruction on a QPU, i.e. all quantum resources are released after measurement.
 If the program contains branching based on measurements, i.e. subsequent quantum computations depend on a prior measurement result, then this construct (meaning the branching) can be eliminate by replacing it with a coherent version according to the [Deferred Measurement Principle](https://en.wikipedia.org/wiki/Deferred_Measurement_Principle).
 However, this may be impractical since it may require a (potentially significantly) larger number of qubits to perform the computation, such that the